garydavenport73/PreferredWavePlayer/README.md

 This is not a bad approach, but there is a little delay with the sound launch using the command line version.
 This may not be a big issue for you when playing background music.
 Another way to play multiple background sounds at once would be to use another module or to add the oswaveplayer to your project with the import statement:

 ```
-from oswave import oswaveplayer        #(this can be installed with "pip install oswaveplayer")
+from oswaveplayer import oswaveplayer        #(this can be installed with "pip install oswaveplayer")
 ```
 then use:
 ```